odoo/documentation/accounting/receivables/getting_paid/automated_followups.rst

 -  Print a letter, or send a regular mail (if you installed the Docsaway integration)

--  Plan the next reminder (but it's better to keep in automatic mode so that Odoo will stick to the follow-up plan of the company)
+-  Plan the next reminder (but it's better to keep in automatic mode so that Twenty20 will stick to the follow-up plan of the company)

 -  Drill down to an invoice

--  Change the expected payment date of an invoice (thus, impacting the next time Odoo will propose you to send a reminder)
+-  Change the expected payment date of an invoice (thus, impacting the next time Twenty20 will propose you to send a reminder)

 .. note::
-    You can force a customer statement, even if Odoo do not proposes you to do it, because it's not the right date yet.
+    You can force a customer statement, even if Twenty20 do not proposes you to do it, because it's not the right date yet.
 To do this, you should go to the Aged Receivable report (in the report menu of the Accounting application).
 From this report, you can click on a customer